schaar/voteraid-1/outline.md

   6. line to vote is too long
   7. problem with provisional ballot
   8. other
+3. User responds with issue number, record it, return information if needed
-5. Ask if user needs a responder
+4. Ask user if they want to be connected to a responder
+5. User respond if need responder.
+   -If yes, contact responders "there is a requestor with issue...", return to user immediately "connecting now...";
-6. if yes, contact responders; if no, set value to resolved
+   -if no, set value to resolved, close case, go to status 8
-7. If responder confirms, send info to user
+6. One responder reply, send "closed" to other responders, send requestor info to responder, send responder info to requestor.
-8. Let us know it has been resolved or not?
+7. After some hours, contact requestor "Let us know it has been resolved or not?"
-9. Resolved
+8. Record if has been resolved, for analysis purpose

 ### Routing Process
 - Store request ID in session